CouncilofLorien/counciloflorien.github.io/docs/cards/G/gates-of-morning.md

 >

  - [FAQ #2 (Dec 1995) - Questions About Specific Cards](/original/rulings/faq-2/#questions-about-specific-cards)<br>**Q:** Does _Doors of Night_ cancel resource environments played after the _Doors of Night_ are played?<br>**A:** No. _Doors of Night_ only cancels resource environments that are in play when the _Doors of Night_ are played.
 The same goes for _Gates of Morning_ cancelling hazard environments.
+ - [FAQ #6 (Feb 1996) - Questions About Specific Cards](/original/rulings/faq-6/#questions-about-specific-cards)<br>**Q:** Does _Doors of Night_ cancel resource environments played after the _Doors of Night_ are played?<br>**A:** No. _Doors of Night_ only cancels resource environments that are in play when the _Doors of Night_ are played.
+The same goes for _Gates of Morning_ cancelling hazard environments.
+Neither card can be played after strikes from an attack have been assigned, if the card would cause the number of strikes from the attack to change.

 ### _Middle-earth: The Wizards Unlimited_